ourcodingclub/ourcodingclub.github.io/_tutorials/occurrence.md

 ### 2. Clean species occurrence data

 We have over a thousand GBIF occurrence records of belugas.
-Using the `CleanCoordinates` function from the `CoordinateCleaner` package, developed by Alexander Zizka, we can perform different tests of validity to flag potentially wrong coordinates (<a href="https://github.com/azizka/CoordinateCleaner" target="_blank">more info here</a>).
+Using the `CleanCoordinates` function from the `CoordinateCleaner` package, developed by Alexander Zizka, we can perform different tests of validity to flag potentially wrong coordinates ([more info here](https://github.com/azizka/CoordinateCleaner)).
 For example, we are currently working with a marine species, the beluga whale, so we don't expect to see those on land.
 Nevertheless, people sometimes see whales from land, i.e. when they are whalewatching from the coastline and when they take a GPS reading.
 That occurrence would technically be on land, since it's for the land-based observer, not the whale swimming by.
 Additionally, some of the records might be from zoos, which can explain species appearing to occur outside of their usual ranges.

 Before we perform the coordinate tests, we can make a quick map to get an idea of the spatial spread of the beluga GBIF records.
 With `ggplot2` and the `ggthemes` packages (the theme_map() function comes from `ggthemes`), you can make quick and easy maps.
 To choose colours for your map, you can use the `Rcolourpicker` addin, which offers a really easy way to get the colour codes for whatever colours you want right within `RStudio`.